-The parent’s lawyer should ensure the client asks for and receives needed services.
-The lawyer should not agree to services that are beyond the scope of the case.
-The services in which the client is engaged must be tailored to the client’s needs and not merely hurdles over which the client must jump (e.g., if the client is taking parenting classes, the classes must be relevant to the underlying issue in the case).
+The parent’s lawyer should ensure the parent client asks for and receives needed services.
+The parent’s lawyer should not agree to services that are beyond the scope of the case.
+The services in which the parent client is engaged must be tailored to the parent client’s needs and not merely hurdles over which the parent client must jump (e.g., if the client is taking parenting classes, the classes must be relevant to the underlying issue in the case).

 Action:

-Whenever possible, the parent’s lawyer should use a social worker as part of the parent’s team to help determine an appropriate case plan, evaluate social services suggested for the client and act as a liaison and advocate for the client with the service providers.
+Whenever possible, the parent’s lawyer should use a social worker as part of the parent client’s team to help determine an appropriate case plan, evaluate social services suggested for the parent client and act as a liaison and advocate for the parent client with the service providers.

 Action:

-The lawyer for the parent should consider whether the child’s lawyer or the CASA might be an ally on service and visitation issues.
-If so, the lawyer should solicit their assistance.
+The parent’s lawyer should consider whether the child’s lawyer or the court-appointed special advocates (CASA) might be an ally on service and visitation issues.
+If so, the parent’s lawyer should solicit their assistance.

 Action:

-Pursuant to ORS 419B.389, a lawyer for a parent who believes that financial, health or other problems will prevent or delay the parent’s compliance with an order of the court must inform the court of the relevant circumstances as soon as reasonable possible.
-If appropriate, the lawyer should also seek relief from the order under ORS 419B.923.
+Pursuant to ORS 419B.389, the parent’s lawyer who believes that financial, health or other problems will prevent or delay the parent client’s compliance with an order of the court, must inform the court of the relevant circumstances as soon as reasonable possible.
+If appropriate, the parent’s lawyer should also seek relief from the order under ORS 419B.923.

 Commentary:

-For a parent to succeed in a child welfare case, the parent should receive and cooperate with social services and maintain strong bonds with the child.
-It is therefore necessary that the parent’s lawyer does whatever is possible to obtain appropriate services for the client and then counsel the client about participating in the services.
-Examples of services common to child welfare cases include: evaluations; family preservation or reunification services; medical and mental health care; drug and alcohol treatment; domestic violence prevention, intervention or treatment; parenting education; education and job training; housing; child care; and funds for public transportation so the client can attend services.
+For a parent client to succeed in a child welfare case, the parent client should receive and cooperate with social services and maintain strong bonds with the child.
+It is therefore necessary that the parent’s lawyer does whatever is possible to obtain appropriate services for the parent client and then counsel the parent client about participating in the services.
+Examples of services common to child welfare cases include: evaluations; family preservation or reunification services; medical and mental health care; drug and alcohol treatment; domestic violence prevention, intervention or treatment; parenting education; education and job training; housing; child care; and funds for public transportation so the parent client can attend services.

 The parent’s lawyer should advocate strongly for frequent visitation in a family-friendly setting.